 Personally, I have prided myself on adhering to some of these tenets, then even enlarging on them.
 Yes, I have installed large pieces of grass for clients in Reno and in California towns where water is becoming short-handed.
 I have had my own issues with finding alternatives to grass, personally, especially since I so admire all a great lawn can accomplish in terms of literally changing the micro-climate of weather inside a home’s individual envelope.
 Grass lawns cool things down; they evaporate, of course, and push moisture into the air in non humid climates; they look fabulous and are fun to walk on, sit on, lay on and play on.
 And, having said all that, I know lots of dudes who are utterly macho about having “the most killer lawn in the neighborhood”, lol.
 I do know these men and they are numerous!

 This is great for Kentucky, where taking one’s chances on rainfall irrigating such water-intensive stuff can generally be relied on.
-But.
-Even they are facing some drought conditions which have led to some scary fears.
-Atlanta, Georgia faces the results of their most recent drought with trepidation.
+But, even they are facing some drought conditions which have led to some scary fears.
+Atlanta, Georgia faces the results of their most recent drought with real existential trepidation.
 They failed to allow for this possibility in their water-planning and now face huge issues.
 My point is this – we all have some responsibility in a wiser use of the resource of water.

 And this is a Nevada Highway:

 Big difference. 😉 Note the lack of grass in the lower photo.